Sanggye-dong

 Sanggye-dong is a dong (neighbourhood) of Nowon District, Seoul, South Korea.
 It was founded in the 1960s by squatters and by the 1980s there were approximately 1,000 squatter households and 600 tenants.
 In 1985, it was declared a redevelopment zone.
 Most people left and some resisted before being evicted forcibly.

+Overview

+The name Sanggye-dong (상계동) is believed to derive from its location in the upper valley of the Hancheon (Han Stream, now Jungnangcheon), with "Sanggye" meaning "upper stream" (上溪).

+Historically, during the Joseon period, the area was part of Noeun-myeon, Yangju County, Gyeonggi Province.
+In 1914, several nearby villages were merged during an administrative reorganization, and the area was collectively named Sanggye due to its position in the upper reaches of the stream.
+The region was later divided into Sanggye-dong, Junggye-dong, and Hagye-dong.